ProEnergyVIP/Cortex/WHITEBOARD_MIGRATION.md

-# Shared Context Migration Guide
+# Whiteboard Migration Guide

 ## Summary of Changes

-The `AgentSystemContext` Pydantic model has been extended with shared context capabilities for multi-agent coordination while maintaining **100% backward compatibility**.
+The `AgentSystemContext` Pydantic model has been extended with Whiteboard capabilities for multi-agent coordination while maintaining **100% backward compatibility**.

 ## What Was Added